rwaldron/tc39-notes/es8/2017-03/mar-21.md

 YK: The point you made about the process is a true fact of the procedure.
 But if the people in favor of not conforming can be clear about their actual objections, then we can address them directly rather than need to sort out the larger Annex B issues.

 DH: You're operating under several constraints with "normative optional."
-I think it's important that we satisfy these constraint.
+I think it's important that we satisfy these constraints.
 We should also deal with "forked ecosystem."
 The normative optional construct is one that says "we're not worried about one JS ecosystem may not support this feature" and that leads to balkanization.
 Part of our role as a standards body is to solve and prevent problems of balkanization.
 We should see if there's a better way to deal with this than normative optional.
 I wonder if Annex B and normative optional allow us to mitigate balkanization issues.

 MM: I don't think anything we've discussed affects whether we should proceed to stage 3.